elkrem/koyn/README.md

 ## Documentation

-Documentation for all of the usable public methods, classes and configuration can be found [here](DOCUMENTATION.md).
+Documentation for all of the usable public methods, classes and configuration can be found in our [Wiki](https://github.com/elkrem/koyn/wiki).

 ## Configuration And Defaults